ChrisWiegman/chriswiegman.com/content/posts/2021-08-30-apple-is-no-longer-a-safe-option.md

 tags:
   - Apple
   - Privacy
 ---

 Last week I published a post I wrote almost a month ago exploring what it would take for me to return to Linux.
 I wrote that post before [Apple announced a major pivot in its privacy stance][1] and, at the time, it seemed like a reasonable wish list of balancing the technology I'm comfortable working on with privacy and other ethical issues that make so much consumer tech so toxic.

 Apple's announcement changes everything.
 I almost didn't publish the post as I realize my plans for tech now have to change.
 It is up only because those needs of maintainability, usability and support from my family aren't going anywhere.
 Instead I realize I'm going to need to re-think my approach to technology all-together as it is impossible to take a stand for privacy while still supporting and using products from Apple.

-## What Apple's privacy pivot means for personal tech {#h-what-apple-s-privacy-pivot-means-for-personal-tech.wp-block-heading}
+## What Apple's privacy pivot means for personal tech

 Apple is no longer a safe option for storing your personal data.